thegetty/ancient-glass/README.md

-This is the repository for *Ancient Glass in the J. Paul Getty Museum*, by Anastassios Ch.
-Antonaras.
-This digital book was first published Month, DD, YYYY, by the J. Paul Getty Museum.
+This is the repository for *Ancient Glass in the J. Paul Getty Museum*, by Anastassios Antonaras.
+This digital book was first published April 8, 2025, by the J. Paul Getty Museum.
 It is available online at https://www.getty.edu/publications/ancient-glass/ and may be downloaded there free of charge in multiple formats.

 ## About the Book

-TK
+The J. Paul Getty Museum’s collection of ancient glass—astonishingly delicate, richly hued, and fancifully shaped—is among the most celebrated in the United States.
+Ranging from the Bronze Age to the medieval period (1500 BCE–1000 CE), the 584 objects included in this publication originated from a wide geographical area, including the Middle East, the Mediterranean, and central Europe.

+This catalogue, written by acclaimed scholar Anastassios Antonaras, begins with a fascinating essay on the history of glassmaking—a highly technical art form that is still practiced similarly today—and continues with detailed and informative entries on the works.
+Each entry is accompanied by vivid photography.
+The book also includes a history of the collection, glossary of glassmaking terms, technical study, and full bibliography.

 ## Using this Repository